Song requests, music through your Twitch chat bot

 Restricting who can request songs

-input in the filtering menu.
+section in the settings menu.

 - Normal users (any users)